rnarian/status.js/README.md

 ### jQuery Plugin to display status notifications based on twitter updates.

-Problem updates are sticky by default.
-Solved/Info updates fade out after stated delay and will only be shown once (cookie).
+"Problem" updates are sticky by default.
+"Solved/Info" updates fade out after stated delay and will only be shown once (via cookie).

-Since Twitter disabled their v1 API we had to switch to an PHP wrapper to handle the OAuth authentication.
-More informations below
+Since Twitter disabled their v1 API we had to add a PHP wrapper to handle the OAuth authentication.
+More informations below.

 ## Informations